Lennox Lewis: Retirement

 In 2011, Bowe again confronted Lewis, this time over Twitter, demanding he "put [his] gold medal on and let's fight for that!!", where Lewis remarked "I thought we already did."

 Lewis worked as a boxing analyst for HBO on Boxing After Dark from 2006 until 2010.

-Boxing style
+Fighting style

-Lewis was a classic upright boxer, who beat opponents from the outside with his dominant 84" reach.
+Lewis was a classic upright boxer, who beat opponents from the outside with his dominant 213 cm (84 inch) reach.
 His jab, which was often a pawing shot early in his career, became a formidable weapon under the tutelage of Emmanuel Steward, which Lewis used to set up his signature punch, the straight right hand.
 Under Steward, Lewis became less reliant on his right hand and displayed a more complete skill-set.
-Criticised at times for being too patient and for his lack of in-fighting skills, Lewis was at his most effective when boxing from range.
-Known for his physical strength, Lewis was able to manoeuvre opponents into punching range and was especially effective against taller opponents.
-Lewis eventually developed into one of the most complete heavyweights in history: able to box at range or fight aggressively when necessary, as well as being considered one of the hardest punchers of all time.
+Criticised at times for being too patient and for his lack of infighting skills, Lewis was at his most effective when boxing from range.
+Known for his physical strength, Lewis was able to maneuver opponents into punching range and was especially effective against taller opponents.
+Lewis eventually developed into one of the more complete heavyweights, able to box at range or fight aggressively when necessary, as well as being a hard puncher.